NR NSA Split Bearer

 This test is to show the case where UL throughput does get splitted between LTE and NR, and goes through NR cell only.

-Check how ul traffic gets splitted between LTE (mcg) and NR(scg).
+Check how the uplink traffic is distributed between LTE (MCG) and NR (SCG).

 RRC / NAS Signaling